 - due to circumstances beyond the control of the practice, the practice will be unable to replace or upgrade the equipment before it has reached its effective life age or maximum effective life age.

-Circumstances where the Department may consider an exemption under this new provision include unforeseen delays to building works or unforeseen delays in equipment deliveries.
+Circumstances where the Department may consider an exemption under this provision include unforeseen delays to building works or unforeseen delays in equipment deliveries.

 Practices may apply for an exemption by filling out the application form below.